StevenTammen/bibledocs.org/content/questions-and-answers/self-generated/on-honoring-and-obeying-parents/_index.md

 <!-- --- -->

-Any time there is a wide gap in beliefs -- Catholic vs. Mormon, traditional mainline Protestant vs. Charismatic, Mega Church vs. Independent Evangelical, anything vs. Cult -- there are bound to be times when parents push for a certain course of action that their kid will oppose on spiritual grounds.
+Any time there is a wide gap in beliefs -- Catholic vs. Mormon, traditional mainline Protestant vs. Charismatic, Mega Church vs. Independent Evangelical, anything vs. Cult -- there are bound to be times when parents push for a certain course of action that their child will oppose on spiritual grounds.

 Conflicts in this regard really boil almost entirely down to the individuals in question and God.
 While it is tempting to make age a proxy for spiritual maturity (and it is, to a very limited degree), the truth of the matter is that spiritual dedication and/or commitment (a measure of "red-hotness") is a much better predictor of spiritual maturity.

-I know of some people who have "been Christians" their whole lives with little to show for it, and others who already had a full ministry of their own just several years after being saved, dedicating almost all their time to the Lord.
+I know of some people who have "been Christians" their whole lives with little to show for it, and others who already had a full evangelism ministry of their own just several years after being saved, dedicating almost all their time to the Lord.
 For this reason, there is little basis for giving parents' spiritual approaches higher weight simply on account of their age.

 <!-- --- -->

 ##### Recap and summary {#but-what-about-matters-that-tend-toward-gray-more-than-black-or-white-recap-and-summary}

-The four areas touched on in this subsection -- common areas of disagreement between parents and children -- help highlight the best path to take in all situations that are shades of gray rather than black-and-white: trying to figure out exactly what God would have you do, and then acting according to His Will.
+The four areas touched on in this subsection -- common areas of disagreement between parents and children -- help highlight the best path to take in all situations that are shades of gray rather than black and white: trying to figure out exactly what God would have you do, and then acting according to His Will.

 This may seem like intensely unhelpful advice (...well of course that’s what should be done!), but it really is the only way to consistently "get things right" when confronted with the messy and complicated situations of this life -- here specifically whether or not to listen to your parents' wishes in less-than-clear circumstances.